act-rules/act-rules.github.io/pages/design/rule-template.md

 - Latest version: Techniques for WCAG 2.0 W3C Working Group Note 8 April 2014
 - Link to other methodologies, test specifications or tools
 - Links to test cases, test suites, unit tests, etc.
 - The WCAG 2.0 Techniques already contain examples and code snippets to illustrate which content passes or fails the test.
-Whenever possible {{site.title}} refers to those.
+Whenever possible WCAG-ACT-RULES-CG refers to those.
 Another source for test cases is the W3C Before and After Demonstration.
 - Other references

 ## Test Cases